mrap/stay-low/README.md

   * If the cue ball is pocketed, any points accumulated for **this shot** are awarded to the opposing player.
     The turn ends, and the opposing player has ball in hand.
+  * If the cue ball leaves the table, any points accumulated for **this shot** are awarded to the opposing player.
+    The turn ends, and the opposing player has ball in hand.

 ## Terms